ricky6187/SmartTA-RAG/README.md

 ## How to Run (You might need a VPN to use gemini api)

-1. Create a virtual env `python -m venv .venv`
+1. Create a virtual env `python -m venv .venv` and activate it

 2. Run `pip install -r requirements.txt`